• Skip to main content

 • I cut my them into individual pieces, and served them on the bone on a big platter.

-• You can serve these OFF the bone and use the meat as a topper for salads, on quesadillas, inside wraps, or sandwiches.
+• You can serve these OFF the bone as well.
+Use the meat as a topper for salads, on quesadillas, inside wraps, or sandwiches.

 • These are fabulous with a nice crisp salad.
 Serve with this wedge salad platter for a crowd!